 The CUET Language section tests the following skills:

-Section 2 contains 23 domain-specific subjects, all based on the NCERT Class 12 syllabus.
-Popular subjects include Physics, Chemistry, Biology, Mathematics, Economics, History, Political Science, Accountancy, Business Studies, Geography, and Sociology.
+Section II consists of 23 domain-specific subjects, all based on the NCERT Class 12 syllabus.
+Popular subjects include Physics, Chemistry, Biology, Mathematics, Economics, History, Political Science, Accountancy, Business Studies, Geography, & Sociology.

 The GAT tests: